keyboard-dev/starter-template-v3/docs/quickstart.md

 ![](/img/add-socket-key-to-claude.png)

-That's it, setup should be done
+That's it, setup should be done.

 ## Troubleshooting